kaiocesar/risk-profile-app/README.md

 to run up the application, you should type this command on the terminal in the project root:
 - `make up`

+(in the first project execution) open another terminal tab and run:
+- `make migrate`

 to test it, run:
 - `make test`